amauryval/amauryval/README.md

 My name is Amaury from France, near Lyon.
 I'm a Geographic Information System specialist and a developer.

-- 🔭 I'm currently working at Siemens on development and testing topics.
+- 🔭 I'm currently working at Siemens as software developer.
 - ❤️ I enjoy playing with data, database (SQL 😍), Python and cartography (web).
-- 🍀 I promote quality : testing is mandatory for me!
-- ⛱️ I'm taking a lot of fun to play with TypeScript and Angular.
+- ⛱️ I'm taking a lot of fun to play with TypeScript with Angular and Golang.

 ### Some stats